Chapter 4 : Epiphany, Epiphany, Epiphany

 “Well that was an interesting class,” Vesper laughed as they took a walk around the school grounds before Potions.
 The soft breeze of October had finally reached Hogwarts.
 The girls made their way through an endless fiery ocean of leaves, oblivious to the crackling sound of autumn that lay beneath their feet.

 “Yeah, about that,” Nixie said guiltily, biting her lips.
-“Sorry for losing those five points you earned.”
+“Sorry for losing those five points.”

 “Oh it’s alright,” Vesper motioned with the wave of her hand.
 “Besides, it was so worth seeing the look on Hormitch’s face.”